zihuahu/ccr-examples/containers/2_ApplicationSpecific/OpenSees/README.md

 A brief guide to building the OpenSees container follows:<br/>
 Please refer to CCR's [container documentation](https://docs.ccr.buffalo.edu/en/latest/howto/containerization/) for more detailed information on building and using Apptainer.

+NOTE: for building on the ARM64 platform see [BUILD-ARM64.md](./BUILD-ARM64.md)

 1. Start an interactive job

 Apptainer is not available on the CCR login nodes and the compile nodes may not provide enough resources for you to build a container.
 We recommend requesting an interactive job on a compute node to conduct this build process.<br/>